enterpriseDomain/ClassMaker/README.md

 ClassSupplier is an Eclipse plug-in allowing to make code programmatically.

-It generates source code from the provided model, builds, exports, and installs in runtime entire plug-in, and then loads classes, that are reflectively accessible through modeled API.
+It generates source code from the model provided, exports binary, installs in runtime, and then loads classes making available for client code to access reflectively through modeled API.

 Example: